The Woman Who Loved Elvis

 The Woman Who Loved Elvis is a 1993 American drama television film, directed by Bill Bixby and written by Rita Mae Brown, based on the 1992 novel Graced Land by Laura Kalpakian.
-It stars Roseanne Barr and her then-husband Tom Arnold.
-Also starring Cynthia Gibb, Danielle Harris, and Sally Kirkland, it was filmed in June 1992 in Ottumwa, Iowa, where Arnold was born.
-The film aired on ABC on April 18, 1993.
-It was the final television film directed by Bixby before his death in November 1993.
+It stars Roseanne Barr and her then-husband Tom Arnold, with Cynthia Gibb, Danielle Harris, and Sally Kirkland.
+It was filmed in June 1992 in Ottumwa, Iowa, where Arnold was born.